 The Law Offices of Jonathan Merel, P.C.

 You've come to the right place for an experienced, respected, and aggressive divorce attorney in Chicago, IL.
-At the Law Offices of Jonathan Merel, P.C., our team has a solid reputation for being some of the best divorce lawyers near you.
-A few of our accolades include:
+At the Law Offices of Jonathan Merel, P.C., our team has a solid reputation for being some of the best divorce lawyers in Chicago.

 It is possible to represent yourself; however, divorce is not a simple legal process.
 Having a divorce lawyer on your side can make a significant difference in the outcome of your case.
 It is in your best interests to hire an aggressive divorce attorney in Chicago due to the complex nature of divorces in general.